PostgREST/postgrest/index.rst

 Tutorials
 ---------

-Start here if you're new to PostgREST.
+Are you new to PostgREST?
+This is the place to start!

 .. toctree::
    :glob: